DLinIoTedge/dltrainBook/Model/Load/Readme.md

                     label_map = (train_generator.class_indices)

 # 2 .
-Conver Model (which is saved by TF AI Platforn)  to use with to use with JavaScript
+Convert DL Network (which is saved by TF AI Platforn)   to use with JavaScript

 Deploy it for use in web browsers with JavaScript and TensorFlow.js